Annanhead Hill

 Annanhead Hill is a 478 m summit in the Moffat Hills of Scotland.
 It lies on the boundary between the Scottish Borders and Dumfries and Galloway, 9 km north of Moffat, in the Southern Uplands.

 Annanhead is one of four hills encircling the Devil's Beef Tub, the headwaters of River Annan.

-The hill is crossed by Annandale Way hiking trail designated in 2009.
+The hill is crossed by the Annandale Way hiking trail designated in 2009.